amcaplan/ruby-programming-intro/chapter-2-string-things.md

 `puts` is how you tell Ruby to output text to the command line. `"Hello World!"` is a String.
 In Ruby, Strings are bits of text surrounded by either double quotes (`"`) or single quotes (`'`).<a href="#endnote1"><sup>1</sup></a>

+The last line looks pretty weird, right?
+When you run IRB, you get a little extra insight into your program.
+In this case, you're seeing the **return value** of `puts`.

+Every command in Ruby returns something when it's done executing.
+In the case of `puts`, it does its job—printing out what you told it to output—and then returns `nil`, which is a fancy way of saying nothing.
+As we go on, you'll see that many commands will return much more than that, often giving us useful information we can use for something else.

 <hr />

 ### Chapter Notes